vargovargo/LivableCities/personnel.md

 #UW Faculty/Staff#

 + [Jim LaGro](http://www.wicci.wisc.edu/lagro.php) - [URPL](http://urpl.wisc.edu/) - ___green infrastructure, smart growth___
 >Jim has done a tremendous amount of work with Madison Communities, The City, and Dane County.
 He is actively involved with [Capital Region Sustainable Communities initiative](http://www.capitalregionscrpg.org/).
 His document on the 'Pathways to Regional Sustainability' was commissioned as part of a $2 million HUD regional sustainability planning and implementation grant from the [federal Partnership for Sustainable Communities](http://urpl.wisc.edu/people/lagro/LaGro_CRSC%20Best%20Practices_final.pdf).
 The document outlines priorities for Madison's Capital Region.
-Jim is an importnat contact for thinking about operationalizing sustainability metrics for communities.
+Jim is an important contact for thinking about operationalizing sustainability metrics for communities.
 He has studied and developed theories of change in the built and social environments of cities.

 + [Satya Rhodes-Conway](http://www.cows.org/staff-page/satya-rhodes-conway) - [Center of Wisconsin Strategy](http://www.cows.org/)